vg249/opengdm/gobii-web/src/main/resources/docs/source/brapi/List_Genotypes_by_Variant.md

-List of all the genotype calls in a given CallSet(DnaRun).
+List of all the genotype calls in a given Variant(Marker/SNP).

 **Response Body** is a [BrAPI response](#brapilistresponsetemplate) with List of [GenotypeCalls](#genotypecallsresourceexample) in result.data.